revieve/revieve-plugin-wkwebview-sample/README.md

 ## Integration Steps

-Follow these step-by-step instructions to integrate the plugin solution within your iOS application using WKWebView:
+Follow these step-by-step instructions to integrate the plugin solution into your iOS application using WKWebView:

 1. **Configure partnerId and environment:**